 Eligibility for Student Housing

 All Bachelor of Music and Preparatory Program students are eligible for shared student housing.
-Housing is guaranteed to Bachelor of Music and Preparatory Program students for their first year of enrollment.
+Student Housing is available to all Bachelor of Music students in their first two years of studies and to all Preparatory Program students.
 Artist Diploma students are not eligible for shared student housing and are expected to find their own accommodations in Berlin for the duration of their studies.

 Bachelor of Music and Preparatory Program students who wish to reside in private housing must inform the Akademie prior to enrollment.
 All Bachelor of Music and Preparatory Program students who choose to reside in private housing rather than student housing receive an additional 200€ stipend per month.

 Artist Diploma students and students who do not wish to live in student housing should begin their search as early as possible.